Bay Area

 See past board members here.

 Eden Sugay (they/them) is Senior Publishing Sales Manager at VIZ Media.
 Eden has previously worked for Ingram Content Group (formerly Perseus Books Group) and Chronicle Books in sales, marketing, events, and client management.
 Eden is Poetry Editor for Apricity Press, a multi-genre arts press that publishes one issue per year.
-They earned their B.A. in Creative Writing from Mills College in Oakland, CA and are pursuing their M.F.A. in Writing at University of San Francisco, where they are Editor-in-Chief of the M.F.A. program's online publication Invisible City.
-In addition to their role as President, Eden is an active member of the Diversity, Equity, and Inclusion Committee, Communications Committee, and has been a BAWiP Mentor.
+They earned their B.A. in Creative Writing from Mills College and M.F.A. in Writing at University of San Francisco, where they were Editor-in-Chief of the M.F.A. program's online publication Invisible City.
+In addition to their Chair roles, Eden is an active member of the Communications Committee and has been a BAWiP Mentor.

 ALEX HENDERSON — Secretary, Social and Educational Events Committee